Kansas can’t enforce new law on abortion pills or make patients wait 24 hours, judge rules

 Abortion opponents argued repeatedly before the August 2022 vote that without a change in the state constitution, all existing abortion restrictions could be at risk.
 The state Supreme Court is reviewing a 2015 law banning the most common second-trimester procedure and a 2011 law imposing tougher health and safety requirements only for abortion providers.
 Neither has been enforced because of the litigation.

-Attorneys for the state and the anti-abortion Alliance for Defending Freedom argue that in suing the state this year, providers are working against their patients’ interest in having as much information as possible.
+Attorneys for the state and the Alliance for Defending Freedom argue that in suing the state this year, providers are working against their patients’ interest in having as much information as possible.
+Danielle Underwood, spokesperson for Kansans for Life, the state’s most politically influential anti-abortion group, said Jayaram’s decision left women seeking abortions more vulnerable.

-“Simply giving a woman information — just like these abortion providers have done for 26 years — that’s not impairing a woman’s right to choose to have an abortion one way or the other,” Denise Harle, an alliance attorney, said following the court hearing earlier this month.
+“This is a nightmare for women and a dream come true for the profit-driven abortion industry,” she said in a statement.

 Follow John Hanna on the X platform at https://twitter.com/apjdhanna